Ireland Live

-Ireland Live was an Irish television news and current affairs service produced by UTV Ireland.
-Ireland Live featured national, international and regional news, including extended reports, interviews and sports coverage during its flagship hour-long programme at 10pm on weeknights.
+Ireland Live is an Irish television news and current affairs service produced by UTV Ireland.
+Ireland Live featured national, international and regional news, including extended reports, interviews and sports coverage during its flagship hour-long programme at 10 p.m. on weeknights.
 UTV Ireland's chief news anchor was Alison Comyn.

 The news service was produced and broadcast from UTV Ireland's headquarters at Macken House in Dublin's Docklands, with district reporters and camera crews based at regional newsrooms in Cork, Limerick and Galway.
 UTV's Northern Ireland newsrooms in Belfast, Derry and the Parliament Buildings in Stormont are also utilised.
 International news coverage is provided by independent broadcast agency Feature Story News.
 UTV Ireland's head of news was Marcus Lehnen, with Margaret Ward and Cece Leadon as executive producers.

 IFTA 2016 Winner.
 Best news programme.
 ‘Brexit Special’.
 Ireland Live News at 5.30.

 Broadcast times

 Ireland Live broadcast a half-hour evening newscast and an hour-long programme at 10:00 p.m.
 Its early-evening news initially aired at 6:30 p.m. on weeknights until May 2015, when it moved to 5:30 p.m., putting it in direct comparison with TV3's The 5.30.
 In parallel with this change, UTV Ireland also began to broadcast hourly Ireland Live news updates throughout the day.

 Ireland Live also produced local news updates aired during UTV Ireland's simulcasts of Good Morning Britain.